 Effective enterprise-wide risk management is a core component of our strategy and operations.
-We adopt a holistic, end to end view of risk, ensuring that the key risks arising from our activities are effectively identified, assessed and controlled.
+We adopt a holistic, end to end view of risk, ensuring that the key risks arising from our activities are effectively identified, assessed, and controlled.
 Our objective is to support the strategy of TBUK by thinking broadly about risks and managing them in an appropriate manner relative to the size and complexity of our business.

-The strategies and processes in place to manage these categories or risks can be found in table 1 Risk Categories.

-Table 2 and Figure 4 below provide a high level summary of TBUK's key ratios and figures for risk management purposes:
+The strategies and processes in place to manage these categories of risks were outlined in Table 1 above (Risk Categories).
+Figure 4 below provides a high level summary of TBUK's key lending sectors: